Geru97/Geru97/README.md

 - 👋 Hi, I’m @Geru97
 - 👀 I’m interested in web design and programming
-- 🌱 I’m currently learning java and javascript
 - 💞️ Open to work on trainee or jr. positions
 - 📫 How to reach me ... mail me to ruiz.gerardo.r@gmail.com